“I have a business and I want to export.”

 Step 2: Selecting the export market

 Every business aspires to be present in many countries.
-However, for that to happen, it is important to first succeed in certain market.
+However, for that to happen, it is important to first succeed in one market.

 Therefore, understanding requirements of the target market is important in the first stages of planning.